tonytonyjan/benchmark-pulling-proxy/README.md

 It starts 2 servers:

 1. slow response server - with 20-second response time.
-2. pulling proxy - forwrad reqeust to slow response server and respond instantly with the the format in `{"state":"pending"}` or `{"state":"done"}`.
+2. polling proxy - forwrad reqeust to slow response server and respond instantly with the the format in `{"state":"pending"}` or `{"state":"done"}`.

 ## Usage